Mitigating Statistical Bias within Differentially Private Synthetic Data: Differential Privacy and Importance Weighting

-The scale of the noise that has to be added to the classification algorithm $f$ is determined by how much the algorithm differs when one observation of the dataset changes.
-In more formal terms, the sensitivity of $f$ with respect to the norm $|\cdot|$ is defined by the smallest number $S(f)$ such that for any two neighboring datasets $D$ and $D'$ it holds that
+DP guarantees for a classification algorithm $g$ can be achieved by adding noise to the training procedure.
+The scale of this noise is determined by how much the algorithm differs when one observation of the dataset changes.
+In more formal terms, the sensitivity of $g$ w.r.t a norm $|\cdot|$ is defined by the smallest number $S(g)$ such that for any two neighbouring datasets $\mathcal{D}$ and $\mathcal{D}'$ it holds that

-\cite{dwork2006calibrating} show that to ensure the differential privacy of $f$, it suffices to add Laplace noise with standard deviation $S(f)/\epsilon$ to each coordinate of $f$.
+\cite{dwork2006calibrating} show that to ensure the differential privacy of $g$, it suffices to add Laplacian noise with standard deviation $S(g)/\epsilon$ to $g$.

-Possibly the most naive classifier $f$ one could use to estimate the importance weights is logistic regression.
+Possibly the simplest classifier $g$ one could use to estimate the importance weights is logistic regression with $L_2$ regularisation.
 It turns out this also has a convenient form for its sensitivity.
-If the data is scaled to a range from $0$ to $1$ such that $X\subset [0, 1]^d$, \cite{chaudhuri2011differentially} show that the sensitivity of the optimal $\beta$ in a regularized logistic regression with model
+If the data is scaled to a range from $0$ to $1$ such that $X\subset [0, 1]^d$, \cite{chaudhuri2011differentially} show that the $L_2$ sensitivity of the optimal coefficient vector estimated by $\widehat{\beta}$ in a regularised logistic regression with model